 I'm Malcolm Keating, and I am Assistant Professor of Philosophy and JY Pillay Fellow in the Humanities Division of Yale-NUS College, Singapore, with a joint courtesy appointment in the Department of Philosophy, National University of Singapore.

-I'm a Ph.D. candidate in the philosophy department at the University of Texas at Austin, where I'm writing my dissertation on theories of non-literal speech in Indian and analytic philosophy under the supervision of Stephen Phillips.
-Before coming to Austin, I earned my master's degree in philosophy at the University of Missouri - St. Louis.
+I defended my dissertation in the philosophy department at the University of Texas at Austin in November 2014 under the supervision of Stephen Phillips.
+I earned my master's degree in philosophy at the University of Missouri - St. Louis.